piephai/V2Ray/README.md

     - Run the command `apt update && apt upgrade` to update the server with the latest packages.
 When prompted, type "y" and press Enter to confirm.

 14. **Install X-Ray:**
-    - Run the command `bash <(curl -Ls https://raw.githubusercontent.com/FranzKafkaYu/x-ui/master/install_en.sh)` (without quotation marks).
+    - Run the command `bash <(curl -Ls https://raw.githubusercontent.com/FranzKafkaYu/x-ui/master/install_en.sh)`.

 15. **X-Ray Configuration:**
     - Follow the prompts for X-Ray installation: